GauravSharma1711/ChaiCohort-/README.md

 <h1>Cloning the ChaiCode Repository:<h1/>
-Now firstly create a folder(chaaicohort) in your system and open it in your codeEditor
+Now firstly create a folder(chaicohort) in your system and open it in your codeEditor
 <img width="959" alt="image" src="https://github.com/user-attachments/assets/3d142573-719f-44ff-8fb5-c903f5fae891" />
   No code editor?
 No worries, we’ve got you covered! 🚀💻 To install Visual Studio Code (VS Code), follow the steps